Diagrams, Fibrations, and the Decomposition of Colimits: Diagram categories

 which interpret every object $X$ of $\CX$ as a functor ${\EuRoman 1}\to\CX$ of the terminal category $\EuRoman 1$ and every morphism $f:X\to Y$ in $\CX$ as a natural transformation, giving respectively the (hardly distinguishable) morphisms

 in ${\sf Diag}^{\circ}(\CX)$ and ${\sf Diag}_{\circ}(\CX)$. $E^{\CX}$ and $E_{\CX}$ cooperate with the dualization isomorphism for the diagram categories, as shown in the commutative diagram

-With (co)completeness to be understood to mean that every small diagram comes with a choice of (co)limit, one has the following ``folklore'' proposition, whose routine proof we may skip. \begin{prop} \begin{enumerate}[(1)] \item The category $\CX$ is functorially cocomplete if, and only if, $E^{\CX}$ is a reflective embedding (with left adjoint ${\rm colim}:{\sf Diag}^{\circ}(\CX)\to \CX$). \item The category $\CX$ is functorially complete if, and only if, $E_{\CX}$ is a coreflective embedding (with right adjoint ${\rm lim}:{\sf Diag}_{\circ}(\CX)\to\CX$). \end{enumerate} \end{prop}
+With (co)completeness to be understood to mean that every small diagram comes with a choice of (co)limit, one has the following ``folklore'' proposition, whose routine proof we may skip. \begin{prop} \begin{enumerate}[(1)] \item The category $\CX$ is functorially\footnote{This means that colimits in $\CX$ are assumed to be chosen for all small diagrams in $\CX$.} cocomplete if, and only if, $E^{\CX}$ is a reflective embedding (with left adjoint ${\rm colim}:{\sf Diag}^{\circ}(\CX)\to \CX$). \item The category $\CX$ is functorially complete if, and only if, $E_{\CX}$ is a coreflective embedding (with right adjoint ${\rm lim}:{\sf Diag}_{\circ}(\CX)\to\CX$). \end{enumerate} \end{prop}

 \begin{rem} (1) We emphasize that, here, we are considering ${\sf Diag}^{\circ}(\CX)$ and ${\sf Diag}_{\circ}(\CX)$, just like $\CX$, as 1-categories and, thus, ignore their obvious 2-categorical structures which make $D^{\CX}$ and $D_{\CX}$ 2-functors.
 In the case of ${\sf Diag}^{\circ}(\CX)$, a 2-cell $\alpha:(F,\varphi)\Longrightarrow(F',\varphi')$ is simply a natural transformation $\alpha:F\to F'$ with $Y\al\cdot\varphi=\varphi'$: